 These lightweight tees are made of quick-drying polyester and are perfect for hiking and outdoor adventures.

-During the winter, temperatures can become cooler at night, so you may want to bring a lightweight sweater (or for wearing on the plane – they always make it so cold).
+During the winter (December to March), temperatures can be cooler at night, so you may want to bring a lightweight sweater (and for the plane).
+In the summer, you won’t need any layers at night.

-Puerto Vallarta is known for its nightlife, so there will likely be a few nights you want to dress up and hit the town.
+Puerto Vallarta is known for its nightlife, so there will likely be a few nights you want to dress up and hit the bars in town.
+For evening outings, opt for casual yet stylish attire.

 If you are staying in one of the all-inclusive hotels, they may have a dress code for restaurants at the resort.